-Tea is fast becoming one of the most popular beverages used to aid weight loss.
+Weight loss and tea is fast becoming one of the most popular combinations in the aid to lose weight.
 Produced in a number of different forms, specifically as black, green, white, pu-erh and oolong tea, the type most usually drunk when dieting is sourced from the Chinese Camellia sinensis plant, Camellia sinensis var. sinensis.
 However, tea made from dandelion roots has also been found to be an effective tool for losing weight.

 While Indian tea also comes from the Camellia sinensis plant, it is a different variety, namely Camellia sinensis var. assamica, and it is fermented.
 So don’t confuse the two.

-Apart from its value for people who are dieting, tea forms part of several social conventions in a number of cultures including Japan, where it forms a vital element of tea ceremonies, and Britain where both high tea (at suppertime) and tea breaks (in the workplace) are commonplace.
+Apart from its value for people who want to lose weight are dieting, tea forms part of several social conventions in a number of cultures including Japan, where it forms a vital element of tea ceremonies, and Britain where both high tea (at suppertime) and tea breaks (in the workplace) are commonplace.
 There is also a well ensconced tea culture evident in the USA.

 Different parts of the Camellia sinensis plant are used to make different types of tea.
 Largely it is the process used to make the tea that determines it’s color and its name or type.
 For instance: